welldone-cloud/aws-list-resources/README.md

   It is further restricted to those resources where the `List` operation does not expect any additional parameters.

 * If the IAM user or role you use to run the script does not have permissions to interact with certain AWS services or regions, those resources will be missed.
-Note that permissions can be restricted on different levels, such as SCPs, identity-based polices, etc. The JSON output file will contain a list of resource types where listing was denied.
+Note that permissions can be restricted on different levels, such as SCPs, identity-based polices, etc. The JSON output file will contain information on resource types where listing was not successful.

 * The JSON output file will also contain default resources that were created by AWS, independent of whether you actually used the service or not.